Jollywatt/typst-fletcher/docs/sections/6-cetz.typ

 = Integrating with CeTZ <cetz-interop>

+Fletcher aims to be compatible with CeTZ, in the sense that you can use as little or as much of fletcher's features with CeTZ and vice versa.
-Fletcher builds on top of CeTZ by defining:
+Under the hood, fletcher builds upon CeTZ by defining:

 - @flexigrid, which defines a $u v$ coordinate system for table-like layouts within a CeTZ canvas;